Carbon Management Services

 Class VI Primacy Solutions

 DBS&A offers full scope support for new Class VI primacy applications and underground injection control (UIC) Program Revisions; tailored to fit a state’s unique needs, timeline, and political context.
-We support Class VI regulatory and geotechnical programs across the U.S., working alongside project operators, state agencies, universities, and Environmental Protection Agency (EPA) regional offices.
+We support Class VI regulatory and monitoring programs across the U.S., working alongside project operators, state agencies, and universities.

 Beyond the primacy application, DBS&A can educate and equip agencies with the tools, knowledge, and internal capacity to effectively implement, administer, and enforce the Class VI program after primacy is granted.
 DBS&A offers technical expertise in: